qdilmac/gcs_gui/README.md

 27/05/2024 22:56 -> Trained another model with Turkish 1 lira coin.
 Training went well but it does not work good in poor light.
 And accidentally named the coin class wrong as a "thermos".
 Forgot to change it from the model before :D

+30/05/2024 -> Added serial read and serial write functionality to the version 2 of the GUI.

 ## TO-DO
 Test or implement communication over a network.
 Eliminate the need for wired serial connection. -> <b>WIP</b>